Skip to main content

 While SGIP primarily focuses on battery energy storage installations, many other “behind-the-meter” renewable technologies qualify for incentives and can benefit your home or business.

-• Energy storage
+• Energy storage paired with solar

 • Fuel cells